ah-rasoulian/HTTPClientCLI/README.md

 Supportings tags are listed below:
 1. --method or -M: <br>
-corresponding values must be from "GET, POST, PATCH, DELETE, PUT".
+corresponding values must be in "GET, POST, PATCH, DELETE, PUT".
 Other values return an error.
 Besides, if this tag was missing, default method will be set to GET.

 2. --headers or -H: <br>
 using this, user can define some http headers for his request.
 Also, this tag-value can be repeated multiple times and finaly, program will combine them and sets a uniqe header and then sends the request.